RememberOfLife/mirabel/README.md

     * or if the game is just mirroring another actual game then any lobby mod can input the random moves
   * every user in the lobby can also be set to be an unknown (e.g. mirroring a real person we don't know state about), i.e. their state will not be decided by the system
     * all real users input their info (e.g. dealt cards) and then can use play and ai
-* ==> manage player specific views for games with simultaneous moves or hidden information
-  * frontend requires info on what view it should render, i.e. render only hidden info or move placer for the player of that view
-  * auto switch view to player_to_move / next player if setting for that is given
-  * can start with views for e.g. chess
 * ==> resources like textures
   * can be generated on first launch into some local cache directory
   * not available for sounds?
 * ==> lobby logic
   * can always change gamestate when user has perms for this in the current lobby (all perms given to everybody in local server play "offline")
 * ==> animation within frontends?
-  * e.g. when loading a game, or making a move, etc..
-  * frontend does not necessarily need to be newest state, it just exposes somewhere if it is ready to accept new moves (or not if it still animating)
-    * if the frontend is passed a move even though it said it doesnt want to, then it should cancel the current animation and process the move (may animate that)
-    * possibly requires an extra buffer for stored moves so we don't pollute the guithread eventqueue
   * how to smooth the animation for self played moves, i.e. when the user drops a drag-and-drop piece onto its target square
     * normally the move_event is pushed AFTER the inbox event_queue is processed (in the sdl event queue for inputs)
     * that way the piece will be reset for one frame until it is processed in the next one